Century Properties: Essensa East Forbes

-Horizontal/Housing Development
+Horizontal/housing development

-The Company further expanded its property development business when it embarked on its first large-scale horizontal development: Canyon Ranch.
+The company further expanded its property development business when it embarked on its first large-scale horizontal development: Canyon Ranch.
 Located in Carmona, Cavite, this 16-hectare gated community is situated in the hilly portion of the San Lazaro Leisure Park owned by the Manila Jockey Club, Inc.

 In order to specifically manage the development of this project, the proprietors of Century decided to incorporate CCC on March 15, 1994.
 Canyon Ranch, launched in 2004, officially marked CCC's entry into mid-market horizontal developments, catering to modern families who prefer the quiet suburban life.

-Joint Venture with Mitsubishi Corporation
+Joint venture with Mitsubishi Corporation

 In 2018, Century Properties signed a joint venture partnership with Mitsubishi Corporation to establish PHirst Park Homes.
 Capitalizing on the country's demand for affordable housing, which has then an estimated backlog of roughly 6.6 million units, the new joint venture company was established to pursue the development of projects of scale in key locations outside of Metro Manila.

 Century City

-In 2006, the Company bought a portion of the lot formerly occupied by the International School of Manila.
+In 2006, the company bought a portion of the lot formerly occupied by International School Manila.
 Using its experience in developing buildings and infrastructure, the Company incorporated CCDC on December 19, 2006 to expand Century's business into large-scale mixed-use developments.
 Presently, the said area located in Kalayaan Avenue, Makati is the venue for CCDC's current residential projects: Milano Residences, The Gramercy Residences, and The Knightsbridge Residences.
 It will also house a hospital, a retail center, and an IT park.

 Century Limitless Corporation

 Responding to the high demand for affordable housing, Century further expanded its product line with the creation of a separate company especially focused on this segment.
 On July 9, 2008, CLC was incorporated with the sole purpose of developing vertical projects for the affordable to middle-income housing segment.
 In 2009, CLC launched its first project, Azure Urban Resort Residences, providing condo living for young couples and families, Filipino expatriates, and end-users wanting to live in Parañaque City.
-Azure Beach Club Paris Hilton in Alabang is managed by CLC.
+Azure Beach Club Paris Hilton is also managed by CLC.

-Subsidiaries and Affiliates
+Subsidiaries and affiliates

 The subsidiaries and affiliates of the company are segregated by the target market of each project, allowing each to specialize and focus on their buyers’ requirements in pricing, size, location, and amenities.
-Below is a description of the subsidiaries and affiliate of the company:
+Below is a description of the subsidiaries and affiliates of the company: